EzhangHZ/personal-website/content/about.md

 This is why I'm interested in fields that makes large models more approachable to people: DNN acceleration, Network Quantization, Edge Computing and novel architectures such as PIM.
 I want to empower everyone who can afford a cellphone to enjoy the benefits of large model on their hands.

+Besides academics and research, I'm also interested in gaming, camping and sailing.
+I used to be a proficient piano player, but my current housing condition doesn't really allow to practice regulaly anymore.
+Right now, I'm planning to relean this skill, as well as some music theory and composition once I'm settled again.

-If you're interested and want to reach me, please email me at eric [dash] zhang0628 [at] hotmail [dot] com.
+If you're interested and want to reach me (for research or for whatever interests), please email me at **eric [dash] zhang0628 [at] hotmail [dot] com**.